jmricher70/sudoku/README.md

 For the GPU we have only one parallel (or many threads) iterative implementation

+Note that for GPUs a recursive implementation will often fail due to the amount of recursive calls.
+It is then necessary to use an iterative version of the code.

+You can check the code of the source code in file 'src/sudoku_gpu_iterative_parallele.cu'.
+Here, parallel is written with a 'e' at the end like in french ;-) There is probably a better way to code this iterative version but I didn't have time to do this.

 ## Compilation and execution

 To compile the binaries, simply type: